ihza6661/Toko-Komputer/README.md

 ## 📖 Overview

-Toko Komputer Landing Page is a production-ready, mobile-first web application designed to showcase products, services, and drive conversions for Toko Komputer, a trusted laptop and Macbook retailer established in 2014.
+Toko Komputer Landing Page is a production-ready, mobile-first web application designed to showcase products, services, and drive conversions for Toko Komputer.

 ### Business Impact